SelfPlex-hub/SelfPlex-Qubit/README.md

+**Current status (November 2025):**
+Discovery and replication of the **Microsaccadic Priming Collapse (MPC)** — the universal neural signature of entry into non-dual / ego-dissolved states and its absence under general anesthesia.

 # The SelfPlex Project: Phenomenological Superposition and a Topological Model of Consciousness

 This repository contains code and experiments for a working research program on